k78ma/quartz/content/3A/MTE 325/Data Generation.md

 ---
 Data generation for [[Data Transmission Model|data transmission]] in computer systems mostly depends on the question of "why is the data being produced"?
 Based on the answer, one of the data generation scenarios below can be chosen.

 Data generation requires action by the producer.
-However, the creation of the data can be initiated by either the producer or the consumer
+However, the creation of the data can be initiated by either the producer or the consumer.

 ![[Data Generation.png|580]]